PundiAI/pundi-docs/pundi-aifx/validators/validator-faq.md

 ### What does staking imply?

-Staking FX can be thought of as a safety deposit for validation activities.
+Staking PUNDIAI can be thought of as a safety deposit for validation activities.
 When a validator or a delegator wants to retrieve part or all of their deposit, they can send an `unbonding` transaction.
 Delegators to this validator who unbond their delegation must wait the duration of the UnbondingTime, a **3 weeks unbonding period**, during which time they are liable to being slashed for potential misbehaviors committed by the validator before the unbonding process started.

 Validators, and their delegators, receive block rewards, fees, and have the right to participate in governance.
 If a validator misbehaves, a certain portion of their total stake is slashed.
-This means that every delegator that bonded their FX with this validator gets penalized in proportion to their bonded stake.
+This means that every delegator that bonded their PUNDIAI with this validator gets penalized in proportion to their bonded stake.
 Delegators are therefore incentivized to delegate to validators they believe are trustworthy.

 ### Redelegation